-Primary Spanish: Feedback from Annie in late 2017
+Primary Spanish: Feedback from primary teacher Annie

 This conversation with Annie, who teaches primary Spanish in the UK, began with a question from me: What do your classes like about Speekee?